Traveling to Iceland by Cruise Ship

 The Westman Islands are one of the most underrated areas in Iceland.
 They're just off the South Coast and feature incredible volcanic landscapes and the biggest puffin colony in the world!

-Your ship will dock in Heimaey, the largest and only inhabited island in the Vestmannaeyjar archipelago.
-The harbor is just a short walk from the town center, making it easy to explore the area on foot.
+Your ship will dock in Heimaey, the largest and only inhabited island in the Vestmannaeyjar Archipelago.
+The harbor is just a short walk from the town center, making exploring the area on foot easy.

-First off, make sure to visit the Eldheimar Museum, which tells the story of the 1973 eruption that reshaped the island and buried parts of the town.
-You can also book a visit to the Sealife Trust whale sanctuary, where you can meet two rescued beluga whales.
+First, visit the Eldheimar Museum, which tells the story of the 1973 eruption that reshaped the island and buried parts of the town.
+You can also book a visit to the Sealife Trust Whale Sanctuary, where you can meet two rescued beluga whales.

-It's also worth taking time to hike around nature, see the puffins and the famous Elephant rock formation, and explore the islands.
-Great options for this are either an enchanting bike tour or this 2-hour boat tour from Heimaey Harbor.
+It's also worth taking time to hike around nature, see the puffins, the famous Elephant Rock Formation, and explore the islands.
+One great option is this two-hour boat tour from Heimaey Harbor.

 Patreksfjordur Harbor